zitadel/zitadel/docs/docs/guides/trainings/project.md

 ## Prerequisites

 - Running Kubernetes with possibility to deploy to namespaces
-- Inbound and outbound gRPC-Web traffic possible (for example not natively supported by nginx)
+- Inbound and outbound HTTP/2 traffic possible
 - For being able to send SMS, we need a Twilio sender name, SID and an auth token
 - ZITADEL also needs to connect to an email relay of your choice.
 We need the SMTP host, user and app key as well as the ZITADEL emails sender address and name.